sebassem/myBlog/content/english/blogs/posts/Gemini-Enterprise-BigQuery.markdown

 ## Using BigQuery to analyze the telemetry

-In this demo, we will interact with BigQuery using two methods; chatting with gemini inside bigquery or writing SQL queries directly.
+In this demo, we will interact with BigQuery using two methods; chatting with Gemini inside BigQuery and writing SQL queries directly.

 ### Scenario 1: Understanding the usage of the currently deployed agents